HELPING COMMUNITIES OF COLOR

 – Tonia Bottoms, Managing Director, Senior Managing Counsel and Diversity Advocate for BNY Mellon’s Pershing

-Bedford Stuyvesant Restoration Corporation (Brooklyn, NY) aspires to close gaps in family and community wealth to ensure all families in Central Brooklyn are prosperous and healthy – a mission facing more headwinds than ever amid the COVID-19 crisis.
-89% of Restoration’s clients are people of color, with 67% from the Black community.
-The families Restoration serves have experienced an outsized impact from the pandemic, with many of them struggling to navigate the loss of income and increased medical and childcare expenses.
-With a grant from FFP, Restoration will augment its current financial counseling program to provide clients with guidance from CFP® professionals in the areas of debt management, budgeting, savings, education planning, retirement planning and more.
+Bedford Stuyvesant Restoration Corporation (Brooklyn, NY) aspires to close gaps in family and community wealth to ensure all families in Central Brooklyn are prosperous and healthy.
+Ninety-five percent of their program participants are people of color, including 75% from the Black community.
+With a grant from FFP, Restoration will carry on their financial counseling program to provide clients with guidance from CFP® professionals in the areas of debt management, budgeting, savings, education planning, retirement planning, and more.

-Britepaths (Fairfax, VA) is dedicated to addressing the unique needs of those living in poverty or experiencing crisis, serving more than 7,000 households in Fairfax County, VA, with 94% of Britepaths’ clients living at or below 200% of the poverty level.
-Close to 80% of Britepaths’ clients are people of color.
+Britepaths (Fairfax, VA) is dedicated to addressing the unique needs of those living in poverty or experiencing crisis, serving more than 7,000 households in Fairfax County, VA, with 67% of Britepaths’ clients living at or below the poverty level.
+90% of Britepaths’ clients are people of color.
 With a grant from FFP, Britepaths will engage CFP® professionals in providing financial advice and guidance to low- to moderate- income families via its Financial Counseling Clinics and Financial Empowerment Center, with a goal to help clients become more financially stable and self-sufficient.